Mnlohani/Mnlohani/README.md

 ### Hi there 👋, I am Manish.
-A computational scientist, data and AI enthusiast, web development in current profession having knowlege and experience in data analysis, programming, Reporting & BI, data engineering, and data science with interest of learning new computational methods, technologies and their applications.
+A computational scientist, data and AI enthusiast having knowlege and experience in data analysis, Reporting & BI, programming, data engineering, data science, and front end web development with interest of learning new computational methods, technologies and their applications.
 <!--
 **Mnlohani/Mnlohani** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

-- 🔭 I’m currently working on Data Engineering aspects.
 <!--
+- 🔭
 - 🌱 I’m currently learning more in feature engineering, data analysis, and data structures in python.

 - 👯 I’m looking to collaborate on ...